Parole (2018 film)

 Parole is a 2018 Indian Malayalam-language drama thriller film directed by Sharath Sandhith in his feature film debut and written by Ajith Poojappura, based on a true story.
 It stars Mammootty, Ineya, Miya, Siddique, Suraj Venjaramoodu and Prabhakar.
-It began principal photography on 14 June 2017 in Bangalore.
+Principal photography began on 14 June 2017 in Bangalore.
 Loganathan Srinivasan was the cinematographer and Suresh Urs was the editor.
 Songs and score are composed by Sharreth.

 Parole was released on 6 April 2018 in India.

 Plot

-Alex "Mestri" Philippose is living a happy life with his wife Annie and son Shine, though she is epileptic.
+Alex "Mestri" Philippose is living a happy life with his epileptic wife Annie and their son Shine.
 One day, he loses his temper and slaps Annie, triggering a fit which causes her to fall into a well.
 He fails to save her and his attempts are seen as proof that he killed her.
 He goes to jail.
 The first parole application is rejected since his son does not sign it, thinking he will be targeted next.
 After his sister Kathrina's death, he finally succeeds in getting parole, with the intention of seeing his son.
 After many attempts, he locates his son, but is distraught when he learns that he is a petty criminal, working for Sudarshan, a local drug kingpin.
 His son is brought in for questioning, but is taken by Sudarshan.
 Alex finds Sudarshan, beats him up and rescues his son.

 The police officer investigating the case threaten to arrest Shine, but decides to arrest Alex instead when he is reminded that his own son, one of Shine's friends, would also be incarcerated.
 The movie ends with everyone realising about Alex's innocence as he goes back to jail for another crime he did not commit.